 • Wattson EFY-6 Fuzz

-Wattson’s boutique take on the Super Fuzz goes more in-depth with knobs to control tone and how pronounced the upper octave is.
-Besides those additions this is a vintage-accurate reproduction of the original circuit.
+Wattson’s boutique take on the Super Fuzz goes more in-depth with knobs to control the tone and how pronounced the upper octave is.
+Besides those additions, this is a vintage-accurate reproduction of the original circuit.

 • Ananashead Superfuzz